Azure/azure-kusto-java/quickstart/README.md

 ## Using the App for the first time

 ### Prerequisites

-1. Set up Java on your machine.
+1. Set up Java version 8 or higher on your machine.
 For instructions, consult a Java environment setup tutorial, like [this](https://www.tutorialspoint.com/java/java_environment_setup.htm).
 1. Set up [Apache Maven](https://maven.apache.org/install.html), which is the most popular Java dependency management tool.

 ### Retrieving the app from GitHub

 1. Download the app files from this GitHub repo.
 1. Modify the `kusto_sample_config.json` file, changing `KustoUri`, `IngestUri` and `DatabaseName` appropriately for your cluster.